San-53/Amazon-Clone/README.md

 npm run build

 Upload the build file to a hosting app.
-This App is hosted using Netlify.
+This App is hosted using Firebase.